-From street art in my hometown of London to the iconic artworks in Penang in Malaysia, I try to explore urban art wherever I am.
+From street art in my hometown of London to iconic artworks in Penang in Malaysia, I try to explore urban art wherever I am.
 And I’m pleased to report that Málaga can give both of these destinations a run for their money.

 Since 2013, MUAS (Málaga Arte Urban Soho), has transformed previously rundown neighbourhoods into an urban outdoor art gallery, attracting some of the world’s best street artists.

 The best areas of Málaga to hunt for street art are Soho, between the port and Alameda Principal, and around Calle Victoria.

 There is a useful street art map here.

 READ THIS NEXT: Must-See Málaga Street Art: Spain’s Outdoor Art Gallery